PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 - If what you're working on is not important, and is not likely to lead to important things, why are you working on it?
 - Many abandon a good idea too soon or cling to a bad idea too long.
 - If you cling to anything, cling to the desire to do excellent work.
-- If you have a vision you will go a long way.
+- You must have a vision to judge yourself against in order to make progress.
+Without one, you will wander.

 **What is an important problem?**
 - Importance is not based on the consequence of solving a problem alone.